learn-co-curriculum/reading-ios-things-nsstring-can-do/README.md

 **// Flat-fact:** *The* `NS-` *prefix on the Objective-C classes in the CoreFoundation library refer to the NeXTSTEP computer, the product of Steve Jobs' company NeXT, Inc. He had founded it in 1976 but focused on it after he was forced out of Apple in 1985.
 Apple later acquired NeXT, Inc. in 1997 and the NeXTSTEP operating system became part of the framework for Mac OS and iOS.*

-We've already shown a few examples of the methods on `NSString`, namely `uppercaseString`, `lowercaseString`, and `stringByAppendingString:`.
+We've already shown a few examples of the methods on `NSString`; namely `uppercaseString`, `lowercaseString`, and `stringByAppendingString:`.
 These are just a few of the ways you can manipulate strings.

 ## Creating Strings